tinuh/grade-melon/README.md

 ## Contributing
 We encourage you to contribute to Grade Melon!
 Please refer to the [contributing guidelines](https://github.com/tinuh/grade-melon/blob/main/CONTRIBUTING.md).

-All contributors are expected to follow the Hack Club Code of Conduct.

 ## Quick Start
 Clone the repository to your local machine.